 Dear XXX,

-Thank you for speaking on behalf of many!
 The dilemma you are in reflects a deeper challenge that many people go through.
 It is a pointer to the question of whether success in life is determined by how much one earns or by how well one manages whatever amount they earn.
 I believe that the latter is true.
 Success and contentment in life is determined by how one manages the little that comes into their hands.

-w You have mentioned that you earn about K Sh 300,000.
+You have mentioned that you earn about K Sh 300,000.
 I will assume that this is your monthly income because people rarely quote their annual or quarterly incomes.
 You have also not stated whether this is your gross or net.
 Having a view of how much you earn is a great thing as it puts your income into perspective.
 This is usually the first step in the art of budgeting.
 The next step requires you to take control of where your money goes.
-I am glad that in your question you seem to be exploring a solution that leans more towards controlling or adjusting your expenditure as opposed to agitating for an increase in your earnings.
-Improving your financial management skills will yield better results than a simple increment in your earnings.

 Those who live their lives agitating for higher earnings always become restless, stressed, and impatient at their present workplaces.
 Financial literacy and being smart on money matters can be linked to better job satisfaction and employee loyalty.
 Poor financial management leads to discontentment, impatience, subconscious greed, corruption and crime.